devkral/django-fast-ratelimit/README.md

   * cache: specify cache to use, defaults to RATELIMIT_DEFAULT_CACHE setting (default: "default")
   * hash_algo: name of hash algorithm for creating cache_key (defaults to RATELIMIT_KEY_HASH setting (default: "sha256"))
     Note: group is seperately hashed
   * hashctx: optimation parameter, read the code and only use if you know what you are doing.
-It basically circumvents the paramater hashing and only hashes the key.
+It basically circumvents the parameter hashing and only hashes the key.
 If the key parameter is True even the key is skipped

 ratelimit.decorate:

 All of ratelimit.get_ratelimit except request. group is here optional (except for decorations with method_decorator (no access to wrapped function)).
 Also supports:
 * block: should hard block with an RatelimitExceeded exception (subclass of PermissionDenied) or only annotate request with ratelimit

+## settings

+* RATELIMIT_GROUP_HASH: hash function which is used for the group hash (default: md5)
+* RATELIMIT_KEY_HASH: hash function which is used as default for the key hash, can be overridden with hash_algo (default: md5)
+* RATELIMIT_ENABLE disable ratelimit (e.g. for tests) (default: enabled)
+* RATELIMIT_KEY_PREFIX: internal prefix for the hash keys (so you don't have to create a new cache).
+Defaults to "frl:".
+* RATELIMIT_DEFAULT_CACHE: default cache to use, defaults to "default" and can be overridden by cache parameter

 ## TODO